Project Length Custom Length

 A type of Jasper formed from mud that solidified in gas pockets within molten lava.
 The patterns that result from this process are felt to resemble pictures or landscapes.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Picture Jasper
+Bead Glossary Gemstones Picture Jasper

 PLATE